dista/LosslessCon/README.md

 LosslessCon
 ===========

-I want to make it by using TideSDK which I think it will be *fun*^^
+I want to make it by using TideSDK which I think it will be *fun*^^.
+Also it will be much easier than using win32 GUI programming to make a good looking GUI

 I just want it to be simple and usefull.
 Only allow user to do losses converter which means there is no much option to set convert parameters.